dell/csm-docs/content/docs/getting-started/installation/openshift/operatorinstallation.md

 ### Certified vs Community

-Dell CSM Operator is distributed as both `Certified` & `Community` editions.
+Container Storage Module Operator is distributed as both `Certified` & `Community` editions.

 Both editions have the same codebase and are supported by Dell Technologies, the only differences are: